➡️ Hidden Fields is available to customers on the Analyze Tier or higher.

 How to create Hidden Fields with URL Parameters on OpinionX?

-To start, you'll need to define the structure of your Enrichment Tab.
-You'll need to create a list of data point you want included as URL Parameters.
+File Import → Create a list of data points you want included as URL Parameters.
 Next, create a spreadsheet where each column represents one data type.
-Here's an example with Email, ID, First Name, Last Name, Gender, Region, and Product Usage Frequency:

 -- -- --